English

 - We use the parent resources on the Little Wandle website to support and engage our families.
 Resources are also uploaded on to our school website as they become available.

-Ensuring Consistency and Pace of Progress
+Ensuring Consistency and Pace of Progressing Consistency and Pace of

-- Every teacher and teaching assistant in our school has been trained to teach phonics/reading through Little Wandle, so we have the same expectations of progress.
+- Every teacher and teaching assistant in our school has been trained to teach phonics/reading through Little Wandle,so we have the same expectations of progress.
 We all use the same language, routines and resources to teach children to read so that we lower children’s cognitive load.

 - Weekly content grids map each element of new learning to each day, week and term for the duration of the programme.